RyanScottLewis/science/README.md

 * Start a feature/bugfix branch
 * Commit and push until you are happy with your contribution
 * Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.
-* Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.
+* Please try not to mess with the Rakefile or VERSION.

 ## Copyright